-Levels 2 and 3 of the Grandstand are designated Land Manager Areas in the current Licence Deed with GBOTA.
+Levels 2 and 3 of the Grandstand are outside the current Licence Deed with GBOTA.
 The levels are separately leased with the Land Manager retaining the income.
 The income stream ensures that the Land Manager can continue to fund maintenance and improvements to the Complex that are not specifically related to greyhound racing.